🔥Who is Joe Exotic? The dark past of the former manager of Oklahoma zoo🔥

 Joe was then convicted of two counts of murder-for-hire, eight violations of the Lacey Act and nine of the Endangered Species Act and on January 22 was sentenced to 22 years in prison.

-The Tiger King: Murder, Mayhem and Madness lands on Netflix on March 20
+The Tiger King: Murder, Mayhem and Madness is available to stream on Netflix now